julienberman/Election-Analytics/content/post/blog-post-2/index.md

 \mathrm{margin} \cdot \mathrm{incumb} = \beta_0 + \beta_1\mathrm{pl} + \beta_2 \mathrm{jobs} + \beta_3 \mathrm{pce} + \beta_4\mathrm{rdpi} + \beta_5\mathrm{cpi} + \beta_6\mathrm{ics} + \beta_7\mathrm{sp500} + \beta_8\mathrm{unemp} + \mu + \gamma + \varepsilon
 $$

 Unfortunately, I did not have time to implement the full electoral college prediction this week, which means I was not able to optimize the model above.
+I have not yet figured out the optimal aggregation period, the optimal aggregation method, or even the optimal combination of indicators to use.
+That will be left for a future week.
 As a result, I settled for predicting the national vote margin with economic fundamentals alone and no additional term for the partisan lean of a state:

 $$
 \mathrm{margin_{nat}} \cdot \mathrm{incumb} = \beta_0 + \beta_1 \mathrm{jobs} + \beta_2 \mathrm{pce} + \beta_3\mathrm{rdpi} + \beta_4\mathrm{cpi} + \beta_5\mathrm{ics} + \beta_6\mathrm{sp500} + \beta_7\mathrm{unemp} + \mu + \gamma + \varepsilon